honusz/Tonalite/README.md

 ![Tonalite keyboard interface](docs/images/keyboard.png)

 Tonalite is a mobile E.131 lighting controller written in Python and JavaScript using SocketIO.
-It's current configuration is 48 channels so as to keep overhead low, but this can be increased if needed.
+Its current configuration is 48 channels so as to keep overhead low, but this can be increased if needed.

 This project uses the Semantic Versioning 2.0.0 system.